 Currently, employee turnover is a reoccurring and pertinent predicament in many offices.
 Many Human Resources departments are concerned that they will not have enough internal resources needed for their organization’s needs.
 Many employees feel unsatisfied with their jobs, leading them to find better workplaces.

 Massachusetts Mutual Life Insurance Company has been experiencing some of the highest turnover rates in the industry, and thus, it is crucial to understand what makes people leave the company.
 In the report, the question of how different college majors affect employee turnover is answered.
-We identified college degree, age, marital status, gender, and as the main factors that affect the probability of a person’s potential change .
+We identified college degree, degree of work relatedness, age, marital status, gender, and parental status as the main factors that affect the probability of a person’s potential change in career.
 While human behavior is highly unpredictable, the results of this study will be insightful to identify what type of candidates a company may prefer to hire.

 The results from the National Survey of College Graduates conducted in 2013 was used in this study.
 We had 84,045 observations that represented individuals working in the United States.
 The average probability of job change is reported to be 27.8%.
 More than 60% of respondents have a degree in either engineering, social sciences, or non-STEM fields.